tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 .. tip::

    |  /std> cd ^pinto/room
+   |  New cwd: /domains/std
    |  ^pinto/room/> update swamp1
    |  /domains/pinto/room/swamp1.c: Updated and loaded.
    |  ^pinto/room/> goto swamp1

 Did it work?
-Otherwise review the error messages the ``update`` command gives you.
+Otherwise review the error messages the `update <../command/update.html>`_ command gives you.
 The code presented above can be copy pasted using the icon next to it.